Tiiita/EaroBot/README.md

 https://discord.com/api/oauth2/authorize?client_id=1086011944512798780&permissions=8&scope=bot

 **STEP 2**:
-Navigate to your server and type `help` to get information how to configure the bot.
+Navigate to your server and type `/help` to get information how to configure the bot.

 **STEP 3**:
 Have fun with the features :D

+# General
 Please report any bugs by messaging Tiiita#1044 or just open a issue.

 This bot has been created by Tiiita!